grahamalderson/f5-agility-labs-adfsproxy/docs/module1/module-validate-environment.rst

    v.
 App validated the assertion and displayed the claims it received
         from ADFS

-**You should repeat these steps to validate ADFS-2, using the desktop shortcut labeled “ADFS-2 Direct”.
+**You should close all browser windows in the client and repeat these steps to validate ADFS-2 using the desktop shortcut labeled “ADFS-2 Direct”.
 If it fails, use the desktop shortcut to restart ADFS services as noted above.**

 .. |image0| image:: media/image1.png
    :width: 2.82407in